cloudflare/cloudflare-docs/content/analytics/network-analytics/understand/concepts.md

 * The sample rate for Magic Firewall events changes dynamically from 1/100 to 1/1,000,000 packets based on the number of packets.
 * The sample rate for `flowtrackd` is 1/10,000 packets.

 NA uses a data logging pipeline that relies on Edge Sample Enrichment.
-By delegating the packet sample enrichment and cross-referencing to the global data centers, the data pipeline’s resilience and tolerance against congestion are improved.
-Using this method, enriched packet samples are immediately stored in Cloudflare’s core data centers as soon as they arrive.
+By delegating the packet sample enrichment and cross-referencing to the global data centers, the data pipeline's resilience and tolerance against congestion are improved.
+Using this method, enriched packet samples are immediately stored in Cloudflare's core data centers as soon as they arrive.